argonne-lcf/AR2023/_performancehighlights/gamess.md

 ---

 {% include txt-intro.html
     blurb = "GAMESS, or General Atomic and Molecular Electronic Structure System, is a general-purpose electronic structure code for computational chemistry.
-Full-scale utilization of the Aurora system will enable GAMESS users to carry out demanding tasks like computing the energies and reaction pathways of catalysis processes within a large silica nanoparticle.<br><br>Through computation or a well-defined representative heterogeneous catalysis problem comprising mesoporous silica nanoparticles, GAMESS has demonstrated the capability to model physical systems requiring chemical interactions that involve many thousands of atoms, indicating a new ability to model complex chemical processes."
+Full-scale utilization of the Aurora system will enable GAMESS users to carry out demanding tasks like computing the energies and reaction pathways of catalysis processes within a large silica nanoparticle.<br><br>Through computation of a well-defined representative heterogeneous catalysis problem comprising mesoporous silica nanoparticles, GAMESS has demonstrated the capability to model physical systems requiring chemical interactions that involve many thousands of atoms, indicating a new ability to model complex chemical processes."
 %}